Tremor: Lifestyle

-Eliminating tremor "triggers" such as caffeine and other stimulants from the diet is often recommended.
+Eliminating tremor "triggers," including stimulants such as caffeine, from the diet is often recommended.

 Essential tremor may benefit from slight doses of ethanol, but the potential negative consequences of regular ethanol intake need to be taken into account.
+Due to the risks, alternatives such as "GABAergic drugs like sodium oxybate and NASs, LVA Ca2+ channel blockers like zonisamide, glutamate receptor antagonists like perampanel, and long-chain alcohols like 1-octanol" are preferred.
 Beta blockers have been used as an alternative to alcohol in sports such as competitive dart playing and carry less potential for addiction.

 Physical therapy and occupational therapy may help to reduce tremor and improve coordination and muscle control for some patients.
 A physical therapist or occupational therapist will evaluate the patient for tremor positioning, muscle control, muscle strength, and functional skills.
 Teaching the patient to brace the affected limb during the tremor or to hold an affected arm close to the body is sometimes useful in gaining motion control.
 Coordination and balancing exercises may help some patients.
 Some occupational therapists recommend the use of weights, splints, other adaptive equipment, and special plates and utensils for eating.